Skip to main content

 About us

 thin film produced in Clean Energy Testbeds The world is experiencing a materials revolution.
 Advances in materials have preceded almost every technological leap since the beginning of civilization, and engineered materials are crucial to the continued vitality of countless industries.
-The University of Washington’s Materials Science & Engineering Department is at the heart of this revolution preparing our students and conducting research to meet the needs of modern technology.
+The University of Washington’s Department of Materials Science & Engineering is at the heart of this revolution, preparing our students and conducting research to meet the needs of modern technology.

 Student demographics